(1) Sampling Error

 Can you think of any reasons this sample (students in lecture) would suffer from sampling bias?

-When samples are not random they may suffer from sampling bias and the random errors are of unknown size
+When samples are not random they may suffer from sampling bias and the random sampling errors are of unknown size

 Let’s now imagine that the population is students in class today who completed the survey…